 Are you pregnant or planning on becoming pregnant soon?
 That’s super exciting and we’re cheering you on!
-You also must be wondering how to make sure you and the baby are as healthy as possible.
+You’re prob also wondering how to make sure you and the baby are as healthy as possible.
 I’ve got a healthy smoothie for pregnancy right here for you.

 I know all about it – I, Jen have a son, Jackson and a daughter, Clare.
 Life changes when you are growing a baby inside of you.